Work Package 1

 Clinicians taking part in the observations and interviews will be provided with an information sheet to explain the purpose of the study, inform them of their options, and seek their consent for participation.

-Patients and relatives will be initially approached by a clinician to see if they are interested in taking part in an interview.
-Where a patient or relative expresses interest in participating, the researcher will then seek written informed consent prior to the interview and provide them with an participant information sheet.
+Patients and relatives may be approached by a clinician to see if they are interested in taking part in an interview.
+Where a patient or relative expresses interest in participating, the researcher will then seek written informed consent prior to the interview and provide them with a participant information sheet.

 Anonymised audit data from the National Cardiac Arrest Audit Data (NCAA) will be transferred to the study team complying with NCAA's data sharing agreement terms and conditions.
 More information about NCAA is available here: https://www.icnarc.org/Our-Audit/Audits/Ncaa/About